 Many may know that the first official National Park in the US was Yellowstone National Park, created in 1872.

-The area of land which this park now rest on was originally set aside as a protected area for the purposes of recreation in 1832, some 40 odd years before Yellowstone!
+The area of land on which this park now rests was originally set aside as a protected area for the purposes of recreation in 1832, some 40-odd years before Yellowstone!